furmankl/SmartIrrigation/README.md

 The main functionality of Arduino-irrigation is that you can set the timers in a web interface, determining the time, duration and select valve (relay) to open.
 It also supports constant triggering of the relays.
 Additionally, all triggerings are saved to the board flash storage with SPIFFS.
+SIrrigation works offine, however it needs to be connected to Wi-fi when started in order to work as intended (I suggest making a hotspot on a mobile phone if there is no Wi-Fi available, so time is set.
+Wi-Fi can be later broken.
 Code opens SPIFFS storage with 512 locations (each 1 byte) and is later assigned following data (locations can be changed)
 | Location  | Data |